datacommonsorg/data/scripts/earthengine/README.md

 ```

 ### Google Cloud SDK
-The scripts use the `gsutil` command to copy files form GCS to the local
+Install the `gsutil` command to copy files from GCS to the local
 machine.

 1. Install GCS tools using the command: